kelvinphoenixhouse/StopTAG/profile/README.md

 > - **Mount Calvary Baptist Church (Lexington, KY)**
 > - **Mount Zion Baptist Church (Georgetown, KY)**
 >
-> These locations are **likely sites of mass killings** expected to take place on **Friday, September 13, 2024**.
+> These locations are **sites where mass killings** are currently taking place today **Friday, September 13, 2024**.
 Extreme caution must be exercised.
 The public and media should closely monitor the outside of these facilities, as **eliminations should be observable** through **sounds of chainsaws, gunshots, and terror** from within.
 In some locations, the incidents known to be happening in the **basement** or **gymnasium** (of Hamilton Heights Christian Academy at Hickory Valley, the school on the same property).
 >
 > - These churches have been **attacked previously** and **masquerades** have been set up to lure victims for elimination by the **perpetrators of TAG**.
 > - The **masquerade churches** are announcing **funerals and food pantries**; despite appearances neither of these will be legitimate services at the churches listed above.